 409 Studios: Courses

-Digital Media II.
+Media Arts II.
 Grade 12- 1 year elective.
-Pre-Requisites: Multimedia Productions, teacher approval.
-Digital Media II is focused on creating the video shown at the annual sunset dinner.
-Students may be involved in additional video-related projects, such as the senior "baby video" shown at senior celebration..
-Digital Media I is not a pre-requisite, and both classes may be taken together during the same academic year if desired.
-This course covers the second year of Avid Media Composer user certification (MC 110).
+Pre-Requisites: Media Arts I, teacher approval.
+Media Arts II is focused on creating the video shown at the annual sunset dinner.
+Media Arts II students will also develop hype videos for a variety of the sports teams.
+Students may also be involved in additional video-related projects, such as the senior "baby video" shown at senior celebration.